 Tuition cost refers to the fee that students pay to attend an educational institution or program.
 This fee covers the cost of instruction, facilities, equipment, and other services provided by the institution.
 Tuition costs can vary depending on the institution, program, and level of study.

 Tuition cost is typically determined by the institution offering the educational program.
 The cost of providing instruction, facilities, and equipment can influence tuition costs, as well as the reputation of the institution and the level of demand for the program.
-Additionally, tuition costs may vary depending on whether the student is domestic or international.
+Additionally, tuition costs may vary for domestic and international students.

-In general, the tuition cost for undergraduate programs is lower than the tuition cost for graduate programs.
-However, the cost of tuition for certain undergraduate programs, such as medical programs or engineering programs, can be higher due to the specialised nature of the program and the associated costs of providing the necessary resources for the program.
+In general, the tuition cost for undergraduate programs is lower than that of graduate programs.
+However, the cost of tuition for certain undergraduate programs, such as medical or engineering ones, can be higher due to the specialised nature of the program and the associated costs of providing the necessary resources for it.

 Tuition cost in Ireland for international students